Organica-Ai-Solutions/OpenAiZChallenge/GPT_INTEGRATION.md

    - Provides a unified API for text and vision capabilities

 2. **Updated Reasoning Agent**:
-   - Now uses GPT-4 Turbo for contextual analysis
+   - Now uses GPT-4 Turbo for contextual analysis via `GPTIntegration`.
-   - Integrates historical sources and indigenous knowledge
+   - Integrates historical sources, indigenous knowledge, and **can perform web searches (via `MetaProtocolCoordinator`) to gather additional external context.**
-   - Provides confidence scores and recommended next steps
+   - Provides confidence scores and recommended next steps.

 3. **Enhanced Vision Agent**:
-   - Uses GPT-4 Vision for satellite and LIDAR image analysis
+   - Includes a method (`analyze_image`) to directly use GPT-4 Vision for satellite and LIDAR image analysis on specific files.
-   - Extracts pattern types from natural language descriptions
+   - The main analysis pipeline (LangGraph flow) currently uses traditional image processing techniques with mock feature detection for broader area scanning.
-   - Gracefully falls back to mock implementations when GPT is unavailable
+   - GPT-dependent methods gracefully fall back to mock implementations or raise errors when GPT is unavailable.

 ## Setup Instructions